 Visiting care homes

-The latest guidance on care home visits in England can be found in the Department of Health and Social Care publication Guidance on care home visiting.
-This updated guidance was introduced as part of government measures to cautiously emerge from the January 2021 national lockdown.
+The latest guidance on care home visits in England can be found in the Department of Health and Social Care publication Guidance on Care Home Visiting.
+This was updated ready for Stage 4 of the 2021 lockdown easing roadmap.

-DHSC state that the “default position” should be that visiting must be supported wherever and whenever it is possible and safe to do so.
-In this respect they state that all care homes should offer the following from the 12 April.
+DHSC state that visiting is considered to be a central part of care home life and that “safe visiting” should be supported wherever and whenever it is possible and safe to do so.
+In this respect they state that all care homes should offer the following.

 In-person visits for other friends or family members should be offered using Covid-safe arrangements such as outdoor visiting, substantial screens, visiting pods, or behind windows, etc.